dadrian/dadrian.io/content/mantras.md

 * The best prioritization is strong and shared conviction in a direction
 * It is always good to remove requirements that are bad
 * Figuring out how to run the thing is building the thing
+* The politics are so high because the stakes are so low